LieBtrau/Aiakos/README.md

 	* Add authenticated remotes to the garage controller
 	* Update counter of valid keys in EEPROM
 	* Leave learn mode by user action or after timeout

 ###Needed memory
 * number of known transmitters
 * array with transmitter info
-	* serial number of transmitter
+	* serial number of transmitter (72bit = 9bytes)
-	* symmetric secret key with that transmitter
+	* symmetric secret key associated with that transmitter (256bit = 32bytes)
-	* message counter associated with that transmitter
 * private keyring: contains private key of the controller
 * public keyring:
 	* CA's public key, write protected
 	* certificate, signed by CA
 		* unique serial number
 		* public key of the garage controller
 		* signature (signs all of the forementioned using the private key of CA)
+* Info of remotes can be stored in a ["database"](http://playground.arduino.cc/Code/DatabaseLibrary).

 #RFID
 ## General
 The key of my bike has an attached EM4100-compatible RFID-tag.